Hospital services in the UK come to a standstill as thousands of senior doctors strike again | Health

 Julian Hartley, chief executive of NHS Providers, said the latest walkouts are a "massive headache" for the public health service because they are timed just before the late August three-day public holiday weekend, when demand at hospital emergency departments is typically higher.
 That means many services will in effect be out of action for five days.

-The British Medical Association said members planned to strike again on September 19-20 and October 2-4.
+The British Medical Association said members planned to strike again on Sept 19-20 and Oct 2-4 if the government refused to re-enter negotiations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)